 Insurers are coming under increasing pressure from clients who want to be able to manage their policies online.
 With the pace of life being what it is, more consumers are looking for self-service options that save them time.

-11. Spending on AI technology and software in the insurance industry is forecast to reach 571 million at the end of 2020.
+11. Spending on AI technology and software in the insurance industry is forecast to reach 571 million by the end of 2021.

 Types of Life Insurance